yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 static file by computed values.
-For this task, I choose to use [`hastache`](http://hackage.haskell.org/package/hastache), an haskell implementation of Mustache templates[^3].
+For this task, I choose to use [`hastache`](http://hackage.haskell.org/package/hastache), a Haskell implementation of Mustache templates[^3].

 [^3]: Having a good level of power in templates is very difficult.
       %imho Mustache has made the best compromise.